 About me

-I am currently completing my habilitation, Haunting the Developmental Sea, based on seven years of ethnographic research in the Indo-Malay-Philippine archipelago.
-This work examines the interplay of epistemic and infrastructural dependence in semi-submerged and toxified land/seascapes, tracing the afterlives of extraction, overbuilding, and abandonment.
-It centers a cast of mobility agents such as coastal dwellers, restless ancestors, sediments, mangroves, milkfish, infrastructural ruins, spectral jasmine, and maritime cargo -whose movements shape what the sea returns, and what it holds as submerged archive.
+At present, I am completing my habilitation, Haunting the Developmental Sea, based on seven years of ethnographic research across island South and Southeast Asia.
+The project examines the interplay of epistemic and infrastructural dependence in semi-submerged and toxified land- and seascapes across Java, Metro Manila, and Colombo.
+It centers a cast of sojourning agents including coastal dwellers, restless ancestors, sediments, mangroves, milkfish, infrastructural ruins, spectral jasmine, and maritime cargo—whose movements shape what the sea returns and what it holds as a submerged archive.

 Dr. Rapti Siriwardane-de Zoysa (Ria)